beProsto/webxr-tutorial/tutorial1.md

 - Now go to the web browser on your other device, and type in `http://<IP>:8080/`.
 - If your other device connected succesfully, you're good to go!

+And that will work for your mobile phones, not so much if you're an owner of oculus quest or go.
+If, like me, you will want to test your apps on your quest/go, you'll have to also run some kind of traffic forwarding service.
+One of the best and easiest to use ones is [ngrok](https://ngrok.com/).
+It works by hosting a public domain that anyone can connect to, that redirects them to your local server.
+Why do we need something like this for our quest?
+Well, the fact is, i don't really know.
+Up until recently it was possible to connect and play games hosted on local servers in the network your quest was connected to.
+Unfortunetely, it's impossible now, because of some kind of security issues.
+Mainly it's because quest now doesn't support WebXR/WebVR experiences through an `http` connection.
+We have to use an `https` connection instead, which means that we can't test games through localhost, as it works in the "http only" kind of mode.
+This is where `ngrok` comes in, letting you grant acces to your server through an `https` connection.

 Our project, being a web project, needs an html document.
 Fortunetly for us, WebXR doesn't require anything hard to do in our html document.
 We just setup a simple html document with a twist of it having one button, and some meta tags that make our app work properly on mobile devices.